letsdodigital/coding-hands-on/dair/learning_outcomes.md

-## DAIR Learning Outcomes
+# DAIR Workshop Learning Outcomes

-This document details the high level learning outcomes for each session in the course, and the associated seminar and workshop.
+This document details the high level learning outcomes for each seminar and workshop in the course.

 # Session 1 - Course Introduction